Skip to main content

 3. Payment Terms: The total amount due, comprising the initial deposit and the final payment, will be explicitly stated in the purchase agreement.

-4. Method of Payment: Augusta Custom Clubs accepts various forms of payment, including credit/debit cards, checks, and electronic bank transfers.
+4. Method of Payment: Augusta Custom Clubs and Swing Analysis accepts various forms of payment, including credit/debit cards, checks, and electronic bank transfers.
 Detailed information regarding payment methods will be provided at the time of purchase and upon completion of the clubs.

 5. Late Payment and Interest Charges: If the final payment is not received within 30 days of the customer being notified that their clubs are ready, an interest charge will be applied to the outstanding balance.
 The interest rate will be 3% per month on the unpaid balance, accruing from the date the payment was due.